Stillpoint-Software/.github/profile/README.md

 # Startup Thinking at Enterprise Scale

-We are a product and development consultancy.
-We work with teams to improve actionability with their products, customers, partners, and one another.
+We are a development consultancy that helps teams improve their products and workflows.

-We offer a full range of software development services, and technology, for startups and enterprises that want to move quickly.
-We specialize in solving complex productization and development problems across industries, including healthcare, telecommunications, and financial services.
-We have out-of-the-box solutions for collaboration, rules, meta-data, integrations, security, deployment, and continuous integration that allow you to focus your resources on what matters.
-Our stacks will get you to MVP faster on a foundation that will grow with you.
+We offer a range of software development services to startups and enterprises that want to move quickly.
+Specializing in complex development challenges across industries like healthcare, telecommunications, and financial services, we provide ready-made solutions for collaboration, rules, meta-data, integrations, security, deployment, and continuous integration.
+This allows you to focus on what matters.
+Our technology stacks help you reach your MVP faster and provide a solid foundation for future growth.

 # Open Source